2008 Kia Sedona

 The SWB model comes with an older-style 50/50 split rear seat that must be removed and stored in your garage to maximize cargo space.
 Third-row passengers in the SWB lose nearly an inch of hip room and nearly two inches of head room when compared with the popular long-wheelbase models.
 Also, cargo space behind the third row is just 12.9 cubic feet.
 Remove the second and third rows and the SWB model offers 121 cubic feet of carpeted cargo space.

 A 3.8-liter V6 powers the Sedona, a double overhead-cam engine with an aluminum block and head and variable valve timing.
-A pretty racy setup, in other words.
-All-new last year, this engine topped its class with 244 horsepower and 253 pound-feet of torque.
-Refinements for 2007 have boosted the big V6 to 250 hp.
-This comes with a smooth five-speed automatic transmission, which features a manual mode called Sportmatic.
+A pretty racy setup, in other words, producing 250 horsepower and 253 pound -feet of torque.
+A smooth five-speed automatic transmission is also standard, and features a manual mode called Sportmatic.

 We drove a fully optioned EX for four days, from San Diego east into the desert, and back over remote winding roads.
 We left town with the Friday getaway crowd, going with the flow at 85 miles per hour, and the engine smoothly kept pace with the speedy Californians, just loping along at 2600 rpm while getting nearly 20 miles per gallon.
 The Sedona was stable in crosswinds at that speed, past the churning windmills near Palm Springs.
 We let it run up to 95 once, and it was steady, smooth and quiet.

-This latest-generation Sedona weighs 400 pounds less than the pre-2006 models in spite of being larger, thanks to use of aluminum in its construction.
-This reduced weight improves handling, acceleration and fuel economy.
+Ample use of aluminum reduces weight in the Sedona, which improves handling, acceleration and fuel economy.
 But the Sedona is no lightweight, and it didn't always feel like it had 253 pound-feet of torque.
 The five-speed automatic transmission kicked down a lot under pressure, as, for example, when running up a long steep grade with the cruise control set at 79 miles per hour.